pawelszymanski/civilization/DEV.md

 ## Lessons learned
 - remove hover on tile since it was causing 17ms Update Layer tree
+- move change detection to OnPush to save 8ms

 ## IDEAS TO SPEED UP